kinecosystem/kin-ecosystem-ios-sdk/README.md

 - [ ] More control over Logger

 ## License
-The kin-ecosystem-android-sdk library is licensed under [MIT license](LICENSE.md).
+The kin-ecosystem-ios-sdk library is licensed under [MIT license](LICENSE.md).